chuntonggao/410-assignments/assignment-1/exercise-3/answer.md

 The modified TinyHTML grammar is ambiguous because it could be parsed into multiple different ASTs.
 For example, there is no way to distinguish between a `TITLE` and a `TABLE`.
+It is no longer as obvious how the parser can find out if the program has a title or not.